 The first, initially published by HarperCollins in 1992, is about what it was like to be living with AIDS when it was a life-threatening disease with no known cure (Wise Before their Time).
 It sold many thousands when first published, as there was a lot of attention to the disease at that time.
-I decided to re-launch it in 2017 for its historical interest – and I will be lucky if I sell 100 copies in a year.
+I decided to re-launch it in 2017 for its historical interest – and I will be lucky if I sell 150 copies in the next year.

 My most recent book, published in 2014, is about what it is like to be a grandmother (Celebrating Grandmothers), showing the joys but also the challenges of the role.
 I thought it would sell well – among other things, it is a perfect present for older women who can be difficult to buy for.
-But it has sold a little over 500 copies to date, which is nothing to be particularly thrilled about.
+But it has sold fewer than 550 copies to date, which is nothing to be particularly thrilled about.

 And in-between, there is my book about what it is like to work with the dying (Life in a Hospice).
 Initially published by a medical publisher in 2007, I had thought it would sell well because I found the subject so fascinating.
 Alas, I did not reckon with readers’ reluctance to read about death, and it sold only 600 copies in its first five or so years.
 Re-launched in 2017, it is doing better now, with about 300 sold last year and more this year, due to a BookBub promotion.